our research

 less

-For master students of Physics, Biophysics, Statistical Physics or related:
+For master students of Statistical Physics, Informatics, Physics, Biophysics or related.

 more